 Field-hunting tip

-Look in volcanic ejecta country — that is the host setting where balliranoite typically forms.
+Look in volcanic ejecta country, the host setting where balliranoite typically forms.
 If you start seeing nepheline, leucite, pyroxene in float, you are in the right ground.
 Field specimens usually show a prismatic crystals habit, so train your eye for that shape before scanning the outcrop.